Liareth/snazzy-bot-guide/README.md

 ## Step 4: Upscale your image

-Once you've found the final image that you want to use (which may take further passes, and you may wish to manually touch up the image too) upscale it using `/img upscale`, which will upscale it into 4k.
+Once you've found the final image that you want to use (which may take additional passes, and you may wish to manually touch up the image too) upscale it using `/img upscale`, which will upscale it into 4k.

 |           Upscaled                |
 :----------------------------------:|